Code-Institute-Submissions/Morpheus-23-Beans_AugResub/README.md

 * Features for the site administrator to add, amend, delete products on the site
 * Some issues with the small / medium device views / layouts
 * Minor changes to styling / colours needed
+* More / better screenshots and more wireframes could be provided
 * A more complete description of technologies used with their relevant links
 * More complete information of the content utilised
 * A more complete step by step version of deployment and signing up to AWS and Heroku could be given